xyzniu/FPSGame/README.md

 This game is a first-person shoot game designed and conducted by @xyzniu.

 ## ToDo List
-1. Add content to other pages (about, howto, main, settings)
+1. Add content to other pages (howto)
-2. Fix the layout
-3. Add more map
+2. Add more map
-4. Make it fun!!!
+3. Make it fun!!!

 ## License